s-digiro/NyavaScript/README.md

 - Features
     - [ ] A compiler (lol)
     - [ ] Closures
-        - [ ] Figure some stuff out
+        - [x] Figure some stuff out
-            - [ ] Maybe only data and atoms should be held in rcs?
+            - [x] Maybe only data and atoms should be held in rcs?
-                - [ ] Lambdas could hold their def in rc, but not themselves
+                - [x] Lambdas could hold their def in rc, but not themselves
         - [ ] Refactor SXRef to be Rc RefCell
             - [ ] Implement
             - [ ] Build successfully
             - [ ] Make sure tests still pass
             - [ ] Add tests?
-        - [ ] Lambda owns an Env with SXRefs in it
+        - [x] Lambda owns an Env with SXRefs in it
-            - [ ] Lambda must analyze itself upon creation to fill its Env
+            - [x] Lambda must analyze itself upon creation to fill its Env
-            - [ ] Lambda must not be allowed to hold itself
+            - [x] Lambda must not be allowed to hold itself
+            - [ ] Make current tests pass
+            - [ ] Tests
     - [ ] Pass env to macro
     - [ ] Add line and column to errors where applicable
     - [ ] Figure out the difference and standard practices between e2e tests and lib unit tests